 Cryptocurrency Adoption Statistics in France— Over Two Million and Counting

-Between Bitcoin’s historic performance, the pandemic, emergence of Non-Fungible Tokens (NFTs), and the Metaverse, 2021 was a pivotal year for cryptocurrencies.
+Between Bitcoin’s historic performance, the pandemic, the emergence of Non-Fungible Tokens (NFTs), and the Metaverse, 2021 was a pivotal year for cryptocurrencies.
 The market hit numbers never seen before, and global crypto adoption rates went up significantly.

 The events in 2021 bolstered adoption in France, not only for retail investors but also for companies and institutional traders.
 Some of the notable crypto exchanges that helped traders acquire crypto include Binance and Coinbase.

-A recent study conducted by the IPOS, a polling institute in conjunction with Blockchain Partner on 2,003 individuals over 18 years, found out that:
+A recent study conducted by the IPOS, a polling institute in conjunction with Blockchain Partner on 2,003 individuals over 18 years, found that:

 77% of the respondents knew about cryptos.

 The research also showed that citizens had considerable knowledge of crypto concepts.

 About 15% of the respondents knew of NFTs.

 Additionally, participants knew about decentralized finance (DeFi) and stablecoins at 21% and 19%, respectively.

 The report puts crypto adoption in France in late 2021 at 8%.
 About 61% of those who owned crypto had acquired virtual currencies in the past three years.

 This suggests that adoption rates increased after the crypto price crash in 2019 and the lockdown in 2020.